Linear growth of translation lengths of random isometries on Gromov hyperbolic spaces and Teichm\"uller spaces

 Moreover, if $\mu$ further has finite first moment with respect to the Teichm{\"u}ller metric, then for $\Prob$-a.e. $(\w_{n})$ we have where $\lambda>0$ is the drift. \end{restatable}

 We remark that Theorem \ref{thm:B} implies the spectral theorem for Teichm{\"u}ller spaces equipped with Thurston's asymmetric Lipschitz metric.
-This is due to the result of Choi and Rafi in \cite{choi2007comparison}, implying that among the (marked) surfaces of the same injectivity radius, the distance with respect to the Teichm{\"u}ller metric and the Thurston metric differ by a uniformly bounded amount.
+This is due to the result of Choi and Rafi in \cite{choi2007comparison}: among the (marked) surfaces of the same injectivity radius, the distances with respect to the Teichm{\"u}ller metric and the Thurston metric differ by a uniformly bounded amount.